MathieuAvila/milendall/README.rst

 Maze description
 ----------------

 Mazes are made of rooms.
-Each room is connected to others through portals.
+Each room is connected to others through gates.
+A gate consists in an architectural object with one face giving access to another room.
+This face is called a portal.
 Each room is euclidean by nature.
 Each room has its own gravity rules, those can be dynamic.

-Gates are "portals" between rooms.
-Objects that pass through them can be rescaled.
+Objects that pass through gates can be rescaled.
-They can connect two rooms from any space to any other space so can make the whole world (maze) non-euclidean, although they seem to be directly connected.
+Gates can connect two rooms from any space to any other space so can make the whole world (maze) non-euclidean, although they seem to be directly connected.
 Examples:

 - can connect a room to a distant one (simple case)